done-n-dusted/Banking-Management-System/README.md

 * Normal Users
 	- Have fields that are unique to one Normal user.
 * Joint Users
-	- Have fields that are unique to Joint user account.
-The main difference between Normal and Joint user account is that the Joint User account has an addition partner name included.
+	- Have fields that are unique to one Joint user account.
+The main difference between Normal and Joint user account is that the Joint User account has an additional partner name included.

 ### Properties of fields for accounts